Bukit Merah Bus Interchange

-Bukit Merah Bus Interchange is a bus interchange located in the Bukit Merah Town Centre, along Bukit Merah Central in Bukit Merah, Singapore.
-The interchange serves the nearby residential estates of Telok Blangah and Bukit Purmei and also the commercial buildings in Bukit Merah Central.
-It is the only bus interchange in Singapore that does not have a direct link to an MRT station.
+Bukit Merah Bus Interchange is a bus interchange located in the Bukit Merah Town Centre in Singapore.
+The interchange is located along Bukit Merah Central and serves the nearby residential estates of Telok Blangah and Bukit Purmei, as well as the commercial buildings in Bukit Merah Central.
+It is currently among the few bus interchanges in Singapore that does not have a direct link to an MRT station.
 However, several services link commuters to nearby MRT stations from the interchange.
 Services 5, 16 and 851 link the interchange to Tiong Bahru, Service 132 links to Redhill, while Service 176 links to Telok Blangah.

 History

 The interchange was constructed as part of a scheme to improve bus services in the Telok Blangah area.
 Operations at the interchange commenced on 28 September 1980, and it was officially opened on 14 February 1981, with Minister without Portfolio Lim Chee Onn attending the ceremony.

 Bus Contracting Model

-Under the new bus contracting model, all the bus routes buses were split into 6 route packages - 167 under Sembawang-Yishun, 176 under Choa Chu Kang-Bukit Panjang, 851 under Seletar, 132 and 153 under Sengkang-Hougang, 139 under Bishan-Toa Payoh and the rest are under Bukit Merah Bus Packages.
+Under the Bus Contracting Model, all bus services operating from Bukit Merah Bus Interchange were divided into 6 Bus Packages, operated by three different bus operators.